©Bezel Photography, Images by Drew Bressel 2019

 ADAPTIVE CONSULTATIONS

-Please Note: If you have a standard product question about whether our products might work for you or a loved one, or are making an initial inquiry, please reach out any time.
-There is absolutely no cost, and we are happy to help answer any questions.
-These consultations are generally for paddlers with unique or complex disabilities who may need more sophisticated adaptations.
+Please Note: If you have a standard product question about whether our products might work for you or a loved one, or are making an initial inquiry, there's no need for a consultation - please reach out any time and we'll be happy to answer any questions.
+These consultations are generally for paddlers with unique or complex disabilities or injuries who may need more sophisticated adaptations.

 Request a consultation by clicking the Book Now button.